TheBoyMoe/learn-co-exercises/08-rails/notes/15-authentication.md

 The [CanCanCan](https://github.com/CanCanCommunity/cancancan) gem is an authorisation library which implements user permissions which are checked in the app's controllers.
 This works fine in simple apps.

 The [Pundit](https://github.com/varvet/pundit) gem is focused around the notion of defining a policy class for a particular model, e.g. PostPolicy, in which you define the particular authorisation rules that users can perform with that model.
 This provides a modular way to separate authorisation logic from both your controllers and models.
+You can use Devise roles to define the different types of users, e.g. admin, editor, user, etc.

 To install Pundit, add the gem and include a reference to Pundit in the `ApplicationController`